derrell/proxy-tests/README.md

     the existing object with the elements in the given object.
   - `qx.core.propertystorage.ImmutableDataArray` is used for
     `qx.data.Array` members.
-It intercepts set operations, replacing all members of the existing qx.data.Array object with the elements in the given qx.data.Array or Array.
+It intercepts set operations, replacing all members of the existing `qx.data.Array` object with the elements in the given `qx.data.Array` or `Array`.
 - [?] eliminate need for pseudo-properties (maybe done?)
 - [?] eliminate need for property sniffing/detection (maybe done?)
 - [ ] support for private and protected properties